linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <div><p style="font-family:courier;"><i>

 With the physical search ongoing, officers turned to Paddock's close relationships and life.
-He had a live-in girlfriend, 62-year old Marilou Danley, who was traveling in the Philippines when the massacre took place.
+He had a live-in girlfriend, 62-year-old Marilou Danley, who was traveling in the Philippines when the massacre took place.
 Although Paddock used some of her identification to check into the hotel, investigators clarified that they believed she was not involved with the shooting.
 He married Peggy Okamoto in 1985 but the couple divorced in 1990, nearly three decades ago.
 Peggy, now living in Los Angeles County, California, said she had no contact with him for years.<br><br>

 Financially, Paddock was a wealthy man.
 He was worth more than $2 million, having made a good chunk of money from buying and selling real estate in several states, including California, Nevada, Florida and Texas.
 As a retiree, he had no children and plenty of money to play with.
 So he took up gambling.
 Paddock told neighbors he was a professional gambler and a prospector, and liked to bet big, wagering tens of thousands of dollars in a sitting.